 An associate is an entity in which the Group has significant influence.
-Significant influence is the power to participate in the financial and operating policy decisions of the investee Burish has consolidated and specific policy decisions of the investee Burish has consolidated and operating policy decisions of the investee Burish has consolidated and specific power these policies.
+Significant influence is the power to participate in the financial and operating policy decisions of the investee but is hot control over these policies.
 Significant influence is generally demonstrated by the Group holding in excess of 20%, but less than 50%, of the voting rights.